-Practice Areas Dog Bites
+Practice Areas Dog Bites and Attacks

 Dog bites have become more common in Georgia, and most of the time the dog is not the one to blame.
 Vicious behavior is often learned from the owner or keeper.
 To prevail in a dog bite case, it takes understanding both Georgia and local laws regarding dog bites or animal attacks.
 Our attorneys have the knowledge and skill needed to earn you the financial outcome you need to recover from a serious attack, a fall caused by a dog, or other related injuries.